 One solution for getting things off on the right foot is for the parents to bring in an outside consultant with expertise native to the startup, to help them evaluate the deal.
-If the business plan is not well thought out or the market is already saturated, “this will naturally come out during the expert’s due diligence,” says Wesley, “which relieves Mom and Dad of the guilt and emotionality of saying no without an objective evaluation.”
+If the business plan is not well thought out or the market is already saturated, “this will naturally come out during the expert’s due diligence,” says Galinskaya, “which relieves Mom and Dad of the guilt and emotionality of saying no without an objective evaluation.”
 If the company is launched, a skilled business coach can be helpful to support the success of the entrepreneur.

 To strike the right balance, some families gather to discuss their philosophy on using family wealth to fund entrepreneurship, and develop guidelines so that everyone is clear about the process they will use to consider ventures.
-One family Wesley works with went so far as to establish its own intra-family entrepreneurial fund.
+One family Galinskaya works with went so far as to establish its own intra-family entrepreneurial fund.
 In addition to requiring that each new proposal be vetted by an outside expert, the fund caps any intra-family loan or investment to $250,000 in the first year of a business and to $750,000 over the next five, and limits the entire fund to no more than 10 percent of the family’s total financial capital.
-Having established those parameters, reports Wesley, the fund has already invested in the startup of one family member in their late twenties, and is “actively looking at purchasing another business for a second.”
+Having established those parameters, reports Galinskaya, the fund has already invested in the startup of one family member in their late twenties, and is “actively looking at purchasing another business for a second.”